 Attendees must be 21 or older, as per Le Poisson Rouge rules.
 (Email firstname.lastname@example.org if you are under 21 and would like to attend.
 The farther in advance, the better; no guarantees.)

-Please spread the word to sports fans and book lovers.
+Please spread the word to sports fans and lovers of good writing.

 Enter your info below to join the Varsity Letters email list.
 You'll receive two emails before each event so you can make sure not to miss any sports wisdom.
 You can unsubscribe at any time.